 So how did they get on?
 Probably got thrashed 5-0, right?

 Real Madrid won 1-0 courtesy of a 27th-minute Benzema goal but Liverpool’s misfits more than held their own.

 Toure somehow pocketed Ronaldo, Lallana played like a man possessed, and Mignolet denied James Rodriguez with a genuinely superb save.

 Steven Gerrard, Philippe Coutinho and Raheem Sterling came off Liverpool’s stacked bench and Lallana nearly nicked a late equaliser which would have shaken the Bernabeu to its core.

-Whatever happens in Kiev, never forget Rodgers’ masterpiece.
+Never forget Rodgers’ masterpiece.